Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Delayed epidemic network of meta-population models

 \subsection{Deterministic meta-population SIS model with time-delay}

-Let the undirected and weighted graph $\mathcal{G = (V, E,} w)$ represent a meta-population in the epidemic network. $\mathcal{V}=\{1,2,\ldots,n\}$ shows the set of nodes in the graph or the group of cities, states, countries, or in general, sub-populations in the epidemic network. $\mathcal{E}$ denotes the edge set which shows the connection between every two member of $\mathcal{V}$ with the corresponding weight of $w_e = a_{ij}$ for all $e= \{i,j\} \in \mathcal{E}$.
-The counterpart of weighted edges in the epidemic network would be the transportation capacity or traffic volume between every two sub-population in $\mathcal{V}$.
-The adjacency matrix of the corresponding graph is then defined as $A=[a_{i j}]$ for $i \neq j$.
+Let the undirected and weighted graph $\mathcal{G = (V, E,} w)$ represent a meta-population in the epidemic network. $\VV=\{1,2,\ldots,n\}$ shows the set of nodes in the graph or the group of cities, states, countries, or in general, sub-populations in the epidemic network. $\EE$ denotes the edge set which shows the connection between every two member of $\VV$ with the corresponding weight of $w_e = a_{ij}$ for all $e= \{i,j\} \in \EE$ for $i\neq j$.
+The counterpart of weighted edges in the epidemic network would be the transportation capacity or traffic volume between every two sub-population in $\VV$.
+In addition to its neighbors, the infection state of a sub-population depends on the progress of disease within the sub-population as well, which itself is a function of various factors such as social distancing.
+Let us project the final effect of social distancing in the sub-population $i$ on parameter $a_{ii}$, where $a_{ii} = 0$ belongs to a sub-population which follows social distancing and as $a_{ii}$ increases, the social distancing rules become less strict.
+The adjacency matrix of the corresponding graph is then defined as,

-The state of epidemic network at time $t\geq0$ is represented by vector $\mathbf{p}(t) = \left[p_1 (t),\ldots,p_n (t)\right]^{\rm{T}}$, where $p_i \in [0,1]$ is the marginal probability of sub-population $i$ being infected at time $t$ such that $p_i(t) = 1$ if the sub-population $i$ is infected and $p_i (t) = 0$ if it is susceptible.
-Assuming that every sub-population is experiencing a delay $\tau$ due to the reasons explained earlier, the approximated spread dynamics of sub-population $i$ can then be described using the {\it mean-field approximation} model with time-delay as below,
+The state of the epidemic network at time $t\geq0$ is represented by the vector $\mathbf{p}(t) = \left[p_1 (t),\ldots,p_n (t)\right]^{\rm{T}}$, where $p_i \in [0,1]$ is the marginal probability of sub-population $i$ being infected at time $t$ such that $p_i(t) = 1$ if the sub-population $i$ is infected and $p_i (t) = 0$ if it is susceptible.
+Assuming that every sub-population is experiencing a delay $\tau$ due to the reasons explained earlier, the approximated spread dynamics of sub-population $i$ can then be described using the {\it mean-field approximation} model with time-delay as below, \begin{small}

-where $\beta_{i}$ is the infection rate at which sub-population $j$ will contaminate sub-population $i$, and $\delta_i$ is the recovery rate of sub-population $i$. $a_{i j} = w_e$ is the $ij^{th}$ component of the adjacency matrix of the coupling graph which is equivalent to the weight of edge $e= \{i,j\}$.
-Here, the desired output $y_i(t)$ is the infection probability of sub-population $i$ at time $t$ which is required to monitor and update the performance measure of network.
+\end{small} where $\beta_{i}$ is the infection rate at which sub-population $j$ will contaminate sub-population $i$ and also the rate in which the infected individuals in sub-population $i$ will contaminate its susceptible individuals. $\delta_i$ is the recovery rate of sub-population $i$. $\boldsymbol{\xi} = [\xi_1, \ldots, \xi_l]^{\rm T}$ is the effect of an uncertainty in the disease spread dynamics modeled as the vector of independent Gaussian white noise with zero mean and ${\mathbf b}$ as the uncertainty coefficient vector. $a_{i j}$ is the $ij^{th}$ component of the adjacency matrix of the coupling graph.
 The compact form of meta-population SIS model can be expressed as below,

 where $P(t-\tau)=\diag \left(\mathbf{p}(t-\tau)\right)$, and infection and recovery matrices are